MarcosNicolau/docker-deploy/readme.md

 By the way, this the repo we are using for it: [webhook-listener-repo](https://github.com/MarcosNicolau/web-hook-listener)<br />

 Options:
--   `-a CD_PIPELINE_ROUTE`: the route for the auto deploy endpoint, it defaults to /deploy
+-   `-a PIPELINE_ROUTE`: the route for the auto deploy endpoint, it defaults to /deploy
--   `-a CD_PIPELINE_TOKEN`: the token for your webhook
+-   `-a PIPELINE_TOKEN`: the token for your webhook
 -   `-a PIPELINE_CONTAINER_PORT`: the port you want the webhook to be, it default to 3000

 <br />